 Francois van Coke & Die Gevaar were on stage next and from the get-go we were transported to a happy place.
 Francois and his band played tracks off his first and second solo album and it didn’t take the crowd long to sing along to every word of every song.

-And just when we thought things couldn’t get any better, Jack Parow and his band made their way onto the Park Acoustics stage.
-South Africa‘s gunsteling zef rapper treated the crowd to a vibey set.
+And just when we thought things couldn’t get any better, South Africa’s gunsteling zef rapper treated the crowd to a vibey set.
 Things got a little bit gevaarlik when Francois van Coke joined Parow for a few songs.
 I bet there a few people who woke up with light bruises on Monday morning.

 This edition of Park Acoustics was a lot of fun.
 Like always the event was well-organized and everything ran smoothly.
 Kudos to the organizers and everyone else that made this day a special one.